GSto/digital-garden/notes/eponymous laws.md

 > "When a measure becomes a target, it ceases to be a good measure."

+## Hawthorne Effect

+> "People's behavior changes when they are being observed."

 ## "I Am Normal" Paradox

 > "our hypothesis that the world should look to others as it looks to us.
 After all, who wouldn’t make that assumption?"